-5.1 In the case of notifications of suspected malpractice received from examiners moderators, monitors, external verifiers, the regulators or members of the public (including informants) the awarding body will consider the information provided and decide to: □ take no further action; or ask the head of centre, or another suitably qualified individual, to conduct a full investigation into the alleged malpractice and to submit a written report; or □ investigate the matter directly.
-5.2 The awarding body will notify the relevant regulator as soon as it receives sufficient evidence of suspected malpractice that meets the notification requirements set out in B3 of the regulators' Conditions of Recognition.
-The other awarding bodies which have approved that centre and other appropriate authorities may also be informed.
-5.3 On receipt of a notification of suspected malpractice, submitted by a head of centre, the awarding body will consider the information provided and decide: □ to take no further action; or if the notification takes the form of a Report, to make a decision on the case in accordance with the procedures, (where the evidence permits) - see sections 8 to 13; or to ask the head of centre to carry out a further investigation as described in sections 6.1 to 6.6 and provide further evidence; or □ to investigate the matter further itself.
-5.4 Regardless of whether the allegation of malpractice is proven or not, in order to ensure the integrity of, and public confidence in, future examinations/assessments, the awarding body may undertake additional inspections and/or monitoring, and/or require additional actions.
-5.5 The awarding body reserves the right to notify the police or other law enforcement investigating bodies should the allegation disclose the potential commission of a crime.
+5.1 moder ne case of notifications of suspected malpractice received from examiners, rators, monitors, external verifiers, the regulators or members of the public, ding informants) the awarding body will consider the information provided and e to: take no further action; or ask the head of centre, or another suitably qualified individual, to conduct a full investigation into the alleged malpractice and to submit a written report; or investigate the matter directly.
+5.2 · evider B3 of varding body will notify the relevant regulator as soon as it receives sufficient ace of suspected malpractice that meets the notification requirements set out in the regulators' Conditions of Recognition.
+The other awarding bodies which have wed that centre and other appropriate authorities may also be informed.
+5.3 eipt of a notification of suspected malpractice, submitted by a head of centre, the ing body will consider the information provided and decide: to take no further action; or if the notification takes the form of a Report, to make a decision on the case in accordance with the procedures, (where the evidence permits) - see sections 8 to 13; or to ask the head of centre to carry out a further investigation as described in sections 6.1 to 6.6 and provide further evidence; or to investigate the matter further itself.
+5.4 the in award dless of whether the allegation of malpractice is proven or not, in order to ensure tegrity of, and public confidence in, future examinations/assessments, the ing body may undertake additional inspections and/or monitoring, and/or require onal actions.
+5.5 Γhe aw varding body reserves the right to notify the police or other law enforcement/ investigating bodies should the allegation disclose the potential commission of a crime.